hallzy/tv-show-notification/README.md

 If the date and time cannot be found for a particular show, an email will be sent to you to warn you that this happened.
-A list of the episodes that have been found to be null will be held in the fourth column of the spreadsheet.
+A list of the episodes that have been found to be null will be held in the fifth column of the spreadsheet.
 The script will continue to check these episodes until the script removes them (which only happens when a time stamp has been found for it).
 You may choose to remove them yourself by manually editing the cells if you feel the need to do